You want smart political talk without the meltdowns?

 That's correct.

-Sean, I just wanted to get your opinion on I know uh I heard you three, four years ago talking about Hillary Clinton and and what all she had done, and that situation just kind of bogged down and went away.
+I know I heard you three, four years ago talking about Hillary Clinton and what all she had done.

 I think, especially after the raid with Donald Trump, the double standard in terms of the Justice Department wouldn't even send FBI agents to be involved in the search.

-But here's where I think Joe's biggest vulnerability is it's money.
+But here's where I think Joe's biggest vulnerability is: it's money.

 Joe Biden was unequivocal.